day8/re-frame/docs/subscriptions.md

 At each moment, the DOM displayed is a "materialised view" of what is in `app-db`.

-Domino 3 modifies `app-db` and then boom, boom, boom go dominoes 4, 5 & 6, automatically producing this "materialised view", via a data flow.
+Domino 3 (effect handler) modifies `app-db` and then boom, boom, boom go dominoes 4, 5 & 6, automatically producing this "materialised view", via a data flow.

 ## How Exactly?

 Data flows through **The Signal Graph**.

 `app-db` is the ground truth of a re-frame app, and it is at the root of a Directed Acyclic Graph (DAG) called the **Signal Graph**.
-At the other extent of this graph - at the leaves - are the `ViewFunctions`, which calculate hiccup.
+At the other extent of this graph - at the leaves - are the `View Functions`, which calculate hiccup.

 Typically, the Signal Graph is not deep, with only a few interior layers of nodes between root and leaves.
 These interior nodes are the subscription nodes that you create via `regsub`.
 Or, more accurately, you use `regsub` to register how such nodes should be created, if and when they are needed.

-Data flows through this graph, being transformed by the journey and, as a result, the data which arrives at the leaf `ViewFunctions` will be **a materialised view** of what was originally in `app-db`.
+Data flows through this graph, being transformed by the journey and, as a result, the data which arrives at the leaf `View Functions` will be **a materialised view** of what was originally in `app-db`.

 The nodes of the graph are pure functions.
 When data flows along an arc and into a node, it becomes "an argument" to that node's pure function.
 That function will be "called" with